-Rachel joined the New York Police & Fire Widows’ & Children’s Benefit Fund in 2016 as the Office Manager but has since changed roles to Program Manager and then Development Manager.
+Rachel joined the N.Y.
+Police & Fire Widows’ & Children’s Benefit Fund in 2016 as the Office Manager, but has since changed roles to Program Manager and then Development Manager.
 Previously, she worked with the Benefit Fund as a Development Intern in the Summer of 2015.
 Rachel graduated magna cum laude from Hofstra University, class of 2016, where she received her B.B.A. in International Business.
 Rachel was born and raised in Buffalo, New York.